New Zealand cricket team in South Africa in 1961–62: Tour itinerary

 The tour took place between October 1961 and March 1962.
 The New Zealanders travelled to and from South Africa via Australia.
 They played a first-class match against Western Australia on the outward leg of their journey and matches against South Australia and New South Wales on the return journey, the only matches played in March.

 A total of 21 matches were played in South Africa during the tour, including the five Test matches, as well as three played in Rhodesia.
 (Note: In 1961 Southern Rhodesia was a self-governing British Crown colony.
 The colony's government issued a Unilateral Declaration of Independence in 1965, establishing the unrecognised state of Rhodesia which existed until the formation of Zimbabwe in 1980.
 The Rhodesia cricket team first played in the Currie Cup, the South African first-class cricket competition, in 1904/05 and played regularly in the competition from 1946/47 until becoming Zimbabwe in 1980.
 Zimbabwean teams continued to play in South African domestic competitions occasionally in the mid-1990s and in 2007/08.
-Rhodesia did not play Test cricket and were not considered a full international side before the formation of Zimbabwe, but international sides touring South Africa, including England and Australian sides, occasionally played matches against the Rhodesian team.)
+Rhodesia did not play Test cricket and were not considered a full international team before the formation of Zimbabwe, but international teams touring South Africa, including England and Australian teams, occasionally played matches against the Rhodesian team.)
 Eleven matches, seven of which were first-class, were played during the period between October and December, before the first Test match.
 These included three matches, two of which were first-class, in Rhodesia.
 Another eight matches, six of which were first-class, were played between the Test matches, including five in January 1962 between the third and fourth Tests.

 Test series

-Jackie McGlew scored a century in the first Test to lead the home side to victory.
+Jackie McGlew scored a century in the first Test to lead the home team to victory.

 All of the Test matches during the tour were four-day matches.
 (Note: The duration of Test matches has varied throughout the history of Test cricket.
 Although most modern matches are scheduled to be played over five days, historically Test matches have been played over three, four or six days as well.
 Timeless Tests, matches played to their conclusion without a time limit, have also been played, mainly in Australia during the period before the Second World War.)
-Each side won two of the five matches with one drawn Test, leaving the series drawn.
+Each team won two of the five matches with one drawn Test, leaving the series drawn.